Purge (occupied Japan)

 Following Japan's defeat in World War II, the Allied Occupation of Japan ordered the purge of tens of thousands of designated persons from public service positions.
 Individuals targeted in the purge included accused war criminals, military officers, leaders of ultranationalist societies, leaders in the Imperial Rule Assistance Association, business leaders involved in Japanese overseas economic expansion, governors of former Japanese colonies, and national leaders involved in the decisions leading Japan into war.
-Ultimately, SCAP screened a total of 717,415 possible purgees, and wound up excluding 201,815 of them from holding public office.
+Ultimately, SCAP screened a total of 717,415 individuals, and banned 201,815 of them from holding public office.
 However, as part of the "Reverse Course" in Occupation policy, most of the purgees would be de-purged and allowed to return to public life by 1951.

 This purge of conservative elements during the Occupation is sometimes retroactively referred to as the "White Purge" to distinguish it from a similar "Red Purge" of communists and leftists.

 General descriptions

 Edict No. 109 was issued in the name of the Japanese emperor prohibiting POWs, cooperators of World War II, those belonging to Dai Nippon Butoku Kai, Taisei Yokusankai and Gokokudoshikai from engaging in public service in 1946.
 In 1947, the range of prohibited positions widened, including private enterprises.
 More than 20,000 people were purged.
 A purge qualification committee was established to address objections between March 1947 and March 1948 and restarting in February 1949.
 The law was abolished by law No.94 in 1952 after the Allied occupation came to an end.
-In 1948, 148 people including politician Wataru Narahashi and Shigeru Hori were denied their purge and four people including Takeru Inukai obtained release from the purge.
+In 1948, 148 people including politician Wataru Narahashi and Shigeru Hori were denied exoneration and four people including Takeru Inukai obtained release from the purge.